ianb821/Zappify-Java/README.md

 Zappify makes use of the [Gson Library](http://code.google.com/p/google-gson/) to convert the JSON results from the Zappos API into Java Objects.

+[SendGrid](www.sendgrid.com) is used to send the email notifications.

 ###Note
-To actually use the project, make sure you link to the Gson library and put your Zappos API Key in the constant defined in Zappify.java.
+To actually use the project:

+	* Link the Gson library to your application
+ 	* Put your Zappos API Key in the constant defined in Zappify.java.
+	* Put Your SendGrid username and password in the constants defined in Zappify.java

 Images